Close Menu

 Toronto

-Several Canada geese discovered dead in Whitby Harbour last week are likely victims of bird flu, according to initial findings from the Canadian Wildlife Health Cooperative.
+Several Canada geese discovered dead in Whitby Harbour last week probably succumbed to bird flu, according to initial findings from the Canadian Wildlife Health Cooperative.

-The geese were found dead near Port Whitby Marina last week
+The geese were found deceased near Port Whitby Marina last week

 Estimated 1 minute